• Skip to primary navigation

 • Next, wash the shoots and cut them into half if it is too long to fit into an instant pot pressure cooker.

-• Put some rice in a bowl and add some water.
-Rubbing the rice until the water is milky.
+• Put 3 cups of rice in a bowl and add 9 cups of water.
+Rub the rice until the water is milky.
+(Rice and water ratio 1:3)

 • Drain the rice and just keep the washed rice water.